Police shoot, kill man who allegedly fired into Rutland Police Department and drove away

 RUTLAND, Vt (NEWS10) — Police officers in Rutland, Vermont shot and killed a man they say fired shots at the Rutland City Police Department building Tuesday morning then drove off.

+The man killed in the officer involved shooting has been identified as Christopher Louras, 33, of Rutland.

-Vermont State Police say the man drove by the police station around 5:30 a.m. and fired several shots into the front entrance and drove away.
+Vermont State Police say Louras drove by the police station around 5:30 a.m. and fired several shots into the front entrance and drove away.
 No one was injured.

 Police spotted the vehicle around 7:00 a.m. and began to pursue.
 A firefight broke out between the suspect and police, during which the suspect was hit.
 No civilians or officers were injured in the gunfire.